How to Clean Your Air Fryer

 After Every Few Uses

-Though it's not necessary to take these steps after every use, washing the following parts on occasion will keep your air fryer functioning properly.
+Though it's not necessary to take these steps after every use, washing the other main parts on occasion will keep your air fryer functioning properly.
 Use a damp cloth to wipe down the exterior every once in a while.
 You should also check the heating coil for oil or residue.
-If you notice some build-up there, let the machine cool and then wipe it with a damp cloth.
+If you notice some build-up there, wipe it with a damp cloth when the machine is cool.

 How to Deep Clean an Air Fryer